blizzkorr/GigFinder-server/README.md

 Authorization token (Google id token) must be always sent in the “Authorization” header.
 For current test purposes, this feature is disabled.

+### .../login
+	GET /login
+	  checks if the current GoogleUser already has an account

 ### .../artists
 	GET /artists
 	  get current authenticated artist profile